kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_38_0.png)

-very high percentage of 'pdays' is having the value 999 which indicated that the clients never been contacted before.
+Very high percentage of 'pdays' is having the value 999 which indicates that the clients never been contacted before.
 We can handle this by changing it as categorical variable.

 ```python